meeting-10-17-simulation-panel-0536

 Credibility of university collaboration

-The UC Berkeley and NSF connections give CBE research a high level of credibility in the industry, increasing its impact and acceptance in practice.
+The UC Berkeley connection gives CBE research a high level of credibility in the industry, increasing its impact and acceptance in practice.
 Industry partners benefit from being associated with this research, and may use this association to influence clients and regulators important to their business.

 Share This